geopm/geopm/service/docs/source/geopmlaunch.1.rst

                                 example, when running a sweep of experiments with multiple power caps, the profile could contain the power setting for one run.
-The default profile name is the name of the compute application executable.
-This option is used by the launcher to set the ``GEOPM_PROFILE``
+The default profile name is "default".
+This option is used by the launcher to set the ``GEOPM_PROFILE`` environment variable.
-                                environment variable.
 The command line option
                                 will override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section